matthewvowels1/Awesome-VAEs/README.md

 # Awesome-VAEs
 Awesome work on the VAE, disentanglement, representation learning, and generative models.

-I gathered these resources (currently @ 263 papers) as literature for my PhD, and thought it may come in useful for others.
+I gathered these resources (currently @ 277 papers) as literature for my PhD, and thought it may come in useful for others.
 This list includes works relevant to various topics relating to VAEs.
 Sometimes this spills over to topics e.g. adversarial training and GANs, general disentanglement, variational inference, flow-based models and auto-regressive models.
 Always keen to expand the list.
 I have also included an excel file which includes notes on each paper, as well as a breakdown of the topics covered in each paper.

 They are ordered by year (new to old).
 I provide a link to the paper as well as to the github repo where available.

 ## 2019

+Hamiltonian generative networks.
+Toth, Rezende, Jaegle, Racaniere, Botev, Higgins	https://128.84.21.199/pdf/1909.13789.pdf

+LAVAE: Disentangling location and appearance.
+Dittadi, Winther	https://arxiv.org/pdf/1909.11813.pdf

+Interpretable models in probabilistic machine learning.
+Kim	https://ora.ox.ac.uk/objects/uuid:b238ed7d-7155-4860-960e-6227c7d688fb/download_file?file_format=pdf&safe_filename=PhD_Thesis_of_University_of_Oxford.pdf&type_of_work=Thesis

+Disentangling speech  and non-speech components for building robust acoustic models from found data.
+Gurunath, Rallabandi, Black	https://arxiv.org/pdf/1909.11727.pdf

+Joint separation, dereverberation and classification of multiple sources using multichannel variational autoencoder with auxiliary classifier.
+Inoue, Kameoka, Li, Makino	http://pub.dega-akustik.de/ICA2019/data/articles/000906.pdf

+SuperVAE: Superpixelwise variational autoencoder for salient object detection.
+Li, Sun, Guo	https://www.aaai.org/ojs/index.php/AAAI/article/view/4876

+Implicit discriminator in variational autoencoder.
+Munjal, Paul, Krishnan	https://arxiv.org/pdf/1909.13062.pdf

+TransGaGa: Geometry-aware unsupervised image-to-image translation.
+Wu, Cao, Li, Qian, Loy	http://openaccess.thecvf.com/content_CVPR_2019/papers/Wu_TransGaGa_Geometry-Aware_Unsupervised_Image-To-Image_Translation_CVPR_2019_paper.pdf

 Variational attention using articulatory priors for generating code mixed speech using monolingual corpora.
 Rallabandi, Black.	https://www.isca-speech.org/archive/Interspeech_2019/pdfs/1103.pdf